Sponsored

 Book Synopsis

-With Dean's last letter, he finally reveals something that ignites Isa's fearless internal drive.
-Going up and down California highways, through desert and forest, roaring coastline and border towns, she will follow the signs so delicately woven into the fabric of her life: a name, a constellation, a painting, a gleam of recognition on the water's surface.
+When Dane, the man who raised them, becomes terminally ill, Isa is forced to confront everything she ran away from.
+In a posthumous letter, his revelations ignite her fearless internal drive.
+Traveling up and down California highways, through desert and forest, roaring coastline and border towns, Isa will follow the signs so delicately woven into the fabric of her life - a name, a constellation, a painting, a gleam of recognition on the water's surface.
 If she can piece them together, she just might reunite the shattered remains of her beloved family.

-Artfully narrated as if by the moon herself, Shlottman's novel is an unforgettable journey through hidden stories, the depths of women's secrets, the shimmering fluidity of memory, and the magic of transmutation.
+Artfully narrated, Schlottman's novel is an unforgettable journey through hidden stories, the depths of women's secrets, the shimmering fluidity of memory, and the magic of transmutation.

 Review Quotes